Explore & Download These Resources

 "I Bloomed Here."
 A Guide for Conducting Photovoice with Youth Receiving Culturally- and Community-based Services

 Photovoice is a way to get young people engaged in their communities and be featured as experts on their own lives.
-The process involves giving youth cameras they can use to document the realities of their day-to-day experiences and highlight the strengths and challenges within their communities.
 The photographs they take and the stories that emerge from small group discussions around the pictures are used to engage in important discussions with policymakers, community leaders, and power brokers within the community in order to promote positive change.

 Some handy and practical tips from the National Afterschool Association for helping children (and staff) survive the many transitional or wait times during the out-of-school time using games.